My Favourite Things to Do in Fes as a Solo Traveller

 Fes has been an artisan hub for over a thousand years and it remains one of Morocco’s best shopping destinations today.
 It’s known for its ceramics, brass lanterns and zellige tiles, and, of course, handcrafted leather goods.

-If you want to pick up one-of-a-kind souvenirs during your trip to Morocco, Fes is the place to do it.
+If you want to pick up one-of-a-kind souvenirs during your trip to Morocco, I think Fes is the place to do it.

 Aside from all the run-of-the-mill goods that you’ll see across the country, you’ll also find unique objects that are hand-made in Fes’ hole-in-the-wall workshops.
-If you’re someone who loves to “meet the maker”, Fes won’t disappoint!
+If you’re someone who loves to “meet the maker” or wants to participate in hands-on artisan experiences, Fes won’t disappoint!

 Not-to-miss shopping experiences in Fes: